 Rare disease and cancer patients being recruited across the region

-The West Midlands Genomic Medicine Centre is currently recruiting patients with some common cancers to take part in the 100,000 Genomes Project via participating NHS Trusts across the region.
-Patients with certain inherited rare diseases and their families have also taken part in the project until rare disease recruitment ended in September 2018.
-Taking part does not affect routine NHS care.
+The West Midlands Genomic Medicine Centre recruited thousands of patients with some common cancers to take part in the 100,000 Genomes Project via participating NHS Trusts across the region.
+Patients with certain inherited rare diseases and their families also took part in the project until recruitment ended in 2018.
+Taking part did not, and will not, affect routine NHS care.

-In each case the clinician, or a recruiting nurse, will carefully explain the Project to you, how your information will be used and what feedback you can expect.
-They will then ask you to consent formally to take part.
+In each case the clinician, or a recruiting nurse, carefully explained the Project to participants, how information would be used and what feedback could be expected.
+Patients and family members were then asked to formally consent to taking part.